alexandr-tichonov/SOC-Automation-Project/README.md

 systemctl restart wazuh-manager.service
 ```

-The Webhook URI was then started and Mimikatz was executed on the Windows virtual machine to generate a Mimikatz related alert.
-Shortly after runnning the workflow Shuffle successfully recieved the alert from Wazuh which was now displayed via its web interface.
+The Webhook URI was then started and Mimikatz was executed on the Windows virtual machine to generate a Mimikatz-related alert.
+Shortly after running the workflow Shuffle successfully received the alert from Wazuh, which was now displayed via its web interface.

 <div align="center" style="border: 2px solid #ccc; padding: 4px;">
   <img width="884" height="466" alt="44" src="https://github.com/user-attachments/assets/2fc37cce-9906-4a24-b8e5-86972da846f0" />
-  <p><em>Figure 42: A screenshot showing a Mimikatz related alert being displayed via Shuffle's web interface.  </em></p>
+  <p><em>Figure 42: A screenshot showing a Mimikatz-related alert being displayed via Shuffle's web interface.  </em></p>
 </div>

 Inspecting the raw alert data inside Shuffle revealed several useful fields, including a ```hashes``` parameter.
 The **SHA256 hash** looked like a promising field that can later be used for enrichment via **VirusTotal**.

 <div align="center" style="border: 2px solid #ccc; padding: 4px;">
   <img width="779" height="237" alt="45" src="https://github.com/user-attachments/assets/75f664a3-56b9-4845-9261-9772af22af22" />
-  <p><em>Figure 43: A screenshot of additional Mimikatz related event parameters. </em></p>
+  <p><em>Figure 43: A screenshot of additional Mimikatz-related event parameters. </em></p>
 </div>

-**Enrichment with Virus Total**: When an alert is recieved, the raw data displayed is often not enough to immidiatley understand the threat.
+**Enrichment with Virus Total**: When an alert is received, the raw data displayed is often not enough to immediately understand the threat.
 Enrichment adds context through the correlation of data with external threat intelligence sources, thus helping analysts differentiate false positives from malicious indicators.

-For this project, the use of the ```hashes``` parameter would be ideal for reputation checks on VirusTotal as the **SHA256** hash serves as a unique identifier for executables and remains unchanged regardless if a file is renamed or not.
+For this project, the use of the ```hashes``` parameter would be ideal for reputation checks on VirusTotal, as the **SHA256** hash serves as a unique identifier for executables and remains unchanged regardless if a file is renamed or not.

-In order to successfully parse the **SHA256** parameter from the ```hashes``` field the ```Change Me``` node was modified in the Shuffle workflow.
+In order to successfully parse the **SHA256** parameter from the ```hashes``` field, the ```Change Me``` node was modified in the Shuffle workflow.
 The ```Find actions``` field was configured as a ```Regex capture group```, with the ```Input data``` argument being: ```$exec.text.win.eventdata.hashes```.

 Finally the following entry was added in the corresponding ```Regex``` field:
 ```